 Field # Field Description Instruction or Comments Required or Conditional 50 a-c Payer Enter the name for each payer from which reimbursement is being sought in the order of the payer liability.
 Line A refers to the primary payer, B - secondary and C - tertiary.
 R 51 a-c Health Plan Identification Number Not Required 52 a-c Related Information Required for each line (A, B, C) completed in field 50, Release of Information Certification Indicator.
 Enter "Y" (yes) or "N" (no).
 Providers are expected to have necessary release information on file.
 It is expected that all released invoices contain "Y".
 R 53 Asg.
 Ben.
 Enter "Y" (yes) or "N" (no) to indicate a signed form is on file authorizing payment by the payer directly to the provider for services.
 R 54 Prior Payments Enter the amount received from the primary payer on the appropriate line when Medicaid/Superior is listed as secondary or tertiary. С 55 Estimated Amount Due Not Required 56 National Provider Identifier or Provider ID Enter the provider's 10 character NPI ID.
-R 57 Other Provider ID Enter the TPI number (non NPI number) of the billing provider.
-Not Required 58 Insured's Name For each line (A, B, C) completed in field 50, enter the name of the person who carries the insurance for the patient.
+R 57 Taxonomy Code Enter the provider billing taxonomy code the provider is attested to.
+R 58 Insured's Name For each line (A, B, C) completed in field 50, enter the name of the person who carries the insurance for the patient.
 In most cases this will be the patient's name.
-Enter the name as last name, first name, middle initial.
+Enter the patient's name as it appears on the member's Superior ID card.
+Do not use nicknames.
 R 59 Patient Relationship Not Required 60 Insured's Unique ID Required: Enter the patient's insurance/Medicaid ID exactly as it appears on the patient's ID card.
 Enter the insurance /Medicaid ID in the order of liability listed in field 50.
 R 61 Group Name Not Required 62 Insurance Group Number Not Required 63 Treatment Authorization Codes Not Required 64 Document Control Number Enter the 12 character document control number (DCN), which is the original (corrected) claim number, of the paid health claim when submitting a replacement or void on the corresponding A, B, C line reflecting Superior from field 50.
 Applies to claim submitted with a Type of Bill (field 4) Frequency of "7" (Replacement of Prior Claim) or Type of Bill Frequency of "8" (Void/Cancel of Prior Claim).
 Please refer to appeals/corrected claims section. С 65 Employer Name Not Required 66 Dx Not Required 67 Principal Diagnosis Code and Present On Admission (POA) Indicator Enter the principal/primary diagnosis or condition using the appropriate release/update of ICD-10-CM code(s) for the date of service.
 Diagnosis code submitted must be a valid ICD-10-CM (once mandated) code for the date of service and carried out to its highest level of specificity - four or five digit.
 "E" and most "V" codes are not acceptable as a primary diagnosis.
 Claims with missing or invalid diagnosis codes will be denied Enter the applicable POA indicator in the shaded area for inpatient claims.
 Note: All hospital providers are required to submit a POA value for each diagnosis on the claim form and no hospital will be exempt from this POA requirement.
 Medicare crossover hospital claims with dates of admission on or after September 1, 2012, must also comply with the Medicaid requirement to include the POA values.
 Claims submitted without the POA indicators will be denied.
 R